egwaojeangel/lung_cancer_detection_using_resnet50_on_CT_scans/README.md

 - **Recall:** 99.21%
 - **Precision:** 97.69%
 - **F1-score:** 98.45%

 ### Confusion Matrix
 ![Confusion Matrix](Screenshots%20Of%20Results%20and%20System%20Deployment/confusion_matrix.png)

+#### Confusion Matrix
+The confusion matrix output further illustrates the model’s accuracy.
+Out of the 130 non-cancerous images, 129 were correctly classified as non-cancerous, while only 1 was misclassified.
+Similarly, 127 out of 130 cancerous images were accurately predicted, with 3 instances misclassified as non-cancerous.
+These results confirm the model’s reliability and its ability to distinguish between cancerous and non-cancerous lung tissues with high precision.

 ### Test Results
 ![Test Results](Screenshots%20Of%20Results%20and%20System%20Deployment/test_results.png)

+#### Test Results
+After training, the model was tested on 260 images, comprising 130 cancerous and 130 non-cancerous samples.
+The results demonstrated the high performance of the system.
+The accuracy of the model was measured at 98.46%, indicating that it made correct detections in nearly all test instances.
+The model achieved a precision (specificity) of 0.9922, meaning that 99.22% of non-cancerous images were correctly identified, with minimal false positives.
+The sensitivity (recall) score was 0.9769, signifying that 97.69% of cancerous cases were correctly detected by the system.
+The F1 score, which balances precision and recall, was calculated to be 0.9845, reflecting strong and reliable classification performance across both classes.

 ---